Pentagon dials up size, scope of Ukrainian military aid

 “I know that everyone is focused on the S-300, but there are lots of different air-defense systems,” the official said.

 Ukraine has asked for the SA-7 Grail and SA-8 Gecko in addition to the S-300, said another U.S. official familiar with the situation.
-The SA-7, also known as the 9K32 Strela-2, is a shoulder-fired missile system that can reach aircraft flying more than two miles above the Earth.
+The SA-7, also known as the 9K32 Strela-2, is a shoulder-fired missile system that can reach aircraft flying more than two miles high.
 The SA-8, known as the 9K33 Osa in Russian-speaking countries, can reach planes up to three miles high, according to a U.S. Army fact sheet.

 The S-300 can reach altitudes of up to 18 miles, depending on the kind of missile it is firing.